-Communicating cybercrime and remaining capable of acting
+Communicating about cybercrime and remaining capable of taking action

 What should you do when everything comes to a standstill?